rmendes1/theory_data_warehouse_toolkit/C1_dw_foundations.md

 ### 🚫 Myth 4: Dimensional Models are Only for Predictable Usage

 - **Reality:**
   Dimensional models should be designed around stable measurement events, not predefined reports.
-Their flexibility comes from storing data at the lowest level of detail, supporting both current and future, unpredictable analytic needs[1][3][8].
+Their flexibility comes from storing data at the lowest level of detail, supporting both current and future, unpredictable analytic needs.

 | ❌ Myth         | ✅ Fact                                                                 |
 |----------------|--------------------------------------------------------------------------|